 Polish: Rating the overall smoothness of the diamond's surface.

 Symmetry: Measuring the shape, alignment and placement of the diamond's facets in relation to one another as well as the evenness of the outline.

-Fluorescence: Colour, and strength of colour when diamond is viewed under UV light.
+Fluorescence: Color, and strength of color when diamond is viewed under UV light.

 Comments: A description of additional diamond characteristics not already mentioned in the report.

 Clarity Plot: A map of the approximate size, type, and position of inclusions as viewed under a microscope.